i-xul/i-xul/README.md

 - documenting practical infrastructure projects
 - building a stronger public portfolio on GitHub

+## Hardware & Low-Level Linux Projects

+- **postmarketOS on Samsung SM-T555**
+  - Repurposed an Android tablet into a Linux device using lk2nd and fastboot
+  - Running postmarketOS with XFCE4
+  - Focus on device bring-up, boot process, and hardware experimentation

 ## Interests
 - Self-hosted infrastructure
 - Security hardening